mesg-foundation/docs/guide/application/what-is-an-application.md

 The task is the **then** for your application
 :::

-When one event is coming then the only thing to do is to [execute a task](execute-a-task.md) of the service that you want.
+When one event occurs, then the only thing to do is to [execute a task](execute-a-task.md) from your chosen Service.

 You can find some examples on the [use cases](use-cases.md) page.